tvv-lippu-ja-maksujarjestelma-oy/waltti-apc/onboarding.md

 1. Add the file LICENSE as the first commit.
    It should contain the `EUPL-1.2` license.
    You can copy the file from the [main repository](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc/blob/main/LICENSE).
+1. Ask the admins to add Mergify to the repository and authorize it on your account.
 1. Copy the repository settings from [waltti-apc-journey-matcher](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-journey-matcher/settings).
    If you use different settings, document those settings and the rationale.
 1. Copy what you need from our existing microservices.